-Jordan Plotnek is a nomadic Brazilian-Australian abstract expressionist.
+Jordan Plotnek is an internationally nomadic abstract expressionist painter.
 He devotes his life to solving some of humanity’s most pressing issues through professional pursuits in multiple fields, including: cybersecurity, counter-terrorism, and cyber-physical conflict.
-Inspired by the moral challenges of these endeavours, Jordan’s artwork explores the deeper questions surrounding the nature of humankind, which helps him process the heavy affairs that he encounters in his day-to-day.
+Inspired by the moral challenges of these endeavours, Jordan’s artwork explores themes surrounding the nature of humankind and human society at large.

 CoNNect and coLLect

 Connect with Jordan on Instagram to stay up to date with his latest works and events.
 Prints and other merchandise (phone cases, travel mugs, clothing, etc.) are also available through Society 6 or Red Bubble.

 My artwork was born from my experiences as a security scientist and is a reflection of my ongoing struggle with the nature of humankind and what it means to be human.
 On an individual level we can be full of love, acceptance, empathy, and kindness, but as a whole we are aggressive, destructive, hateful, and divisive – the sole reason that my professional field exists.
 I am troubled by this duality and my art is where I process these thoughts and emotions and try to better understand what we are and who we have become as a species.

 In line with the human-centric theme, my artwork is intrinsically human in nature.
 I paint on the floor to allow my body to move freely as I apply raw visceral streaks of deep natural colours using a palette knife.
-The bulk of my work is created by layering these streaks to build up an intricate texture resembling scars or veins and is often finished off with contrasting figure-like marks.
+The bulk of my work is created by layering these streaks to build up intricate textures and emotive visuals through colour and abstracted figures and shapes.